fghaas/sue2017/markdown/tenets.md

 _This only works if you have zero customers._

+_Reasonable for emergencies._

 Reasonable for emergencies.

-Reasonable for emergencies.

-If your team is permanently in an emergency, _quit._
+_If your team is permanently in an emergency, **quit.**_

+Note: Goes both ways: if you're _on_ the team, you're in a bad place and headed for worse.
+If you're responsible _for_ the team, you're doing bad things to your people.

-Waterfall is bad.
-Scrum is novel.
+_Waterfall is bad.
+Scrum is novel._

 Waterfall is bad.
 Scrum is novel.